hw271/PageRank/README.md

 The project contains four subprojects:

-1. **Preprocess**: We first extract all the pages from the dump and conduct some text preprocessing.
+1. **Preprocess**: extract all the pages from the dump and conduct some text preprocessing.
-2. **Filter**:We filter stubs, redirects and disambiguation pages.
+2. **Filter**:filter stubs, redirects and disambiguation pages.
-3. **PageRank**: We implement the PageRank algorithm in this subproject.
+3. **PageRank**: implement the PageRank algorithm.
-4. **Domain-Specific PageRank**: We implement domain specific pagerank algorithm for two domains: Football, and Georgetown University, respectively.
+4. **Domain-Specific PageRank**: implement domain specific pagerank algorithm for two domains: Football, and Georgetown University, respectively.